nutanixworkshops/advancedsolutionsbootcamp/flow_enable/flow_enable.rst

 +++++++++

 - Microsegmentation, part of Flow, is a decentralized security framework managed from Prism Central.
-- Microsegmentation offers additional protection against malicious threats that originate from within the data center and spread laterally, from one machine to another.
 - Once Flow is enabled in the cluster, VMs can be easily protected through Security Policies created in the Prism Central UI.
 These function as labels that can easily be applied to VMs without any additional network setup.